 A former litigator, in-house counsel and senior corporate officer in the insurance industry, von Spakovsky worked on tort reform and civil justice issues there for more than a decade.

 He has served on the Board of Advisors of the U.S. Election Assistance Commission and on the Fulton County (Ga.)
 Board of Registrations and Elections.
 He is a former vice chairman of the Fairfax County (Va.)
 Electoral Board and a former member of the Virginia Advisory Board to the U.S. Commission on Civil Rights.
-He currently serves on the Policy Board of the American Civil Rights Union.
+He currently serves on the Board of the Public Interest Legal Foundation.

 His analysis and commentary have appeared in The Wall Street Journal, The Washington Times, The Hill and USA Today, as well as such outlets as National Review Online and Fox News.
 His series for PJ Media, “Every Single One,” was nominated for a Pulitzer Prize.
 He appears regularly on Fox News Channel and on other national and regional TV and radio news outlets.